6mile/tvpo/README.md

 ### Definition:

-Repated traits of an individual human, or an organization, that makes that target susceptible to attack.
+Repeated traits of an individual human, or an organization, that makes that target susceptible to attack.

 ### Description: